AdaCore/spark2014/docs/lrm/source/packages.rst

-5. The elaboration of a package's specification and body shall not write to a variable (or state abstraction, in the case of a call to a procedure which takes an abstraction as in output) declared outside of the package.
+5. The elaboration of a package's specification and body shall not write to a variable (or state abstraction, in the case of a call to a procedure which takes an abstraction as an output) declared outside of the package.
 The output associated with a read of an external state with the property Effective_Reads is permitted.
    [This rule applies to all packages: library level or not,